TQL Stadium

-TQL Stadium, called West End Stadium during construction, is a soccer-specific stadium in Cincinnati, Ohio.
-It is the home of FC Cincinnati, a Major League Soccer (MLS) team that had been temporarily playing at Nippert Stadium.
-The stadium is located in the West End neighborhood, at the former site of Stargel Stadium on Central Parkway at Wade Street.
-The stadium cost about $250 million to construct and holds 26,000 spectators.
+TQL Stadium is a soccer-specific stadium in Cincinnati, Ohio, United States.
+It is the home of Major League Soccer (MLS) team FC Cincinnati, who have played there since the stadium opened on May 16, 2021.
+The stadium holds approximately 26,000 spectators and is located in the West End neighborhood, at the former site of Stargel Stadium on Central Parkway at Wade Street.
+It has a Bermuda grass surface that was installed in 2024 to replace an earlier hybrid grass surface.
+During construction, the stadium was also known as the West End Stadium.

-The stadium was proposed in 2016, as part of the team's bid for an MLS expansion franchise, and a list of sites was submitted with the bid in January 2017.
-A shortlist of three sites, in Oakley, the West End, and Newport, Kentucky, was announced in May 2017.
+The stadium was proposed in 2016, as part of the team's bid for an MLS expansion franchise, to replace their temporary arrangement at Nippert Stadium.
+A list of sites was submitted with the bid in January 2017 and later narrowed to three candidates: in Oakley, the West End, and Newport, Kentucky.
 The West End site was chosen in early 2018 and approved in April through a land swap deal with Cincinnati Public Schools.

 On May 29, 2018, MLS announced that Cincinnati had won an expansion team, to begin play in 2019 at Nippert Stadium.
-A groundbreaking ceremony was held on December 18, 2018, and the stadium officially opened on May 16, 2021.
+A groundbreaking ceremony was held on December 18, 2018, and the stadium officially opened for the 2021 season at a total cost of $250 million.
+Locally based Total Quality Logistics was named the naming rights sponsor in April 2021.
+TQL Stadium has hosted several matches for international teams, including in the 2023 CONCACAF Gold Cup, and part of the 2025 FIFA Club World Cup.